updivision/Homestead-Grasshopper-adds-sites-to-Laravel-Homestead-Vagrant/README.md

 # Instructions for using Homestead Grasshopper
-### To access the script instructions manual, run the command:
+### To access the instructions manual, use the command:
 ```$python HomesteadGrasshopper.py --help```

 #### (1) QUICK COMMAND for adding a site to Homestead: